harisXcyber/instagram-auto-bot/README.md

 ---

-## 🎯 What is PrecisionBot?
+## 🎯 What is PrecisionFlow?

-PrecisionBot is an open-source Instagram automation platform built by **Precision Tech Insights**.
+PrecisionFlow is an open-source Instagram automation platform built by **Precision Tech Insights**.
 It uses GPT-4 Vision AI to analyze images and generate contextually relevant captions, then automatically posts to Instagram on your schedule.

 **Save 182 hours annually.
 Post smarter, not harder.**